dpplweb/dppl-content/_posts/sara/0422-01-01-homeschooling.md

 H.O.U.S.E.
 (Home Oriented Unique Schooling Experience) is a nonsectarian  statewide network of support groups for people involved in homeschooling.

 - [Illinois Home Education](http://www.illinoishomeeducation.org/home.htm)
-Started and maintained by an Illinois family, this website provides comprehensive links to a variety of homeschooling resources, including Illinois laws.
+Started and maintained by an Illinois family, this website provides links to a variety of homeschooling resources, including Illinois laws.

 - [Illinois State Board of Education Homeschool Information](http://www.isbe.state.il.us/homeschool/default.htm) Information about homeschooling requirements in Illinois, including a comprehensive FAQ.